Jose-MPM/Notes/Courses/English V/English Topics.md

         * We usually use a relative pronoun or adverb to start a defining relative clause: who, which, that, when, where or whose.

-            - _Who, that_: We can use _who_ or _that_ to tal about people, _that_ is more common anda bit more informal:
+            - _Who, that_: We can use _who_ or _that_ to talk about people, _that_ is more common anda bit more informal:
                 * She's the woman who cuts my hair.
                 * He's the man that I met at the conference.

-            - _Which, that_: We can use _which_ or _that_ to tal about things, _that_ is more common anda bit more informal:
+            - _Which, that_: We can use _which_ or _that_ to tal about things, _that_ is more common and a bit more informal:
-                * There was a one-year guarantee which came with the TV.
+                > * There was a one-year guarantee which came with the TV.
+(Había un año de garantia que venía con la TV).

-                * The laptop that I bought last week has started making a strange noise!
+                >  * The laptop that I bought last week has started making a strange noise!

             - _When_: can refer to a time.
-                * Summer is the season when I'm happiest.
+                > * Summer is the season when I'm happiest.

             - _Where_: can refer to a place.
-                * That's the stadium where Real Madrid play.
+                > * That's the stadium where Real Madrid play.

-            - _Whose_ refers to the person that something belongs to.
-Is a determiner, for possesions and _whose_ must be followed by a noun.
+            - _Whose_ refers to the person that something belongs to.(Se refiere a la persona que le pertenece algo).
+Is a determiner, for possesions and _whose_ must be followed by a noun(sustantivo).
+[Es un determinante, pues la posesión y _CUYO_ deben ser seguidas por un sustantivo].
-                * He's a musician whose albums have sold millions.
+                > * He's a musician whose albums have sold millions.

         * **Leaving** out the pronoun:
             - When the relative pronoun represents the object of the relative clause, it can be left out.
                 * (SUBJECT) The man who lives upstairs.
-                * (oBJECT) The man I see every day.
+                * (OBJECT) The man I see every day.[**doub**]
         * Examples:
             - That is the dog that always barks(ladra) at night.
             - That's the store where I bought my wedding dress.